brandenesmith/Chucker/README.md

 ![Run Script Phase for Mock Data](/docs/images/mock_data_run_script_phase.png)

 ### Using the Mock Data Feature
-To use the mock data feature there are three launch arguments:
+To use the mock data feature there are two launch arguments:
 - `--mockDataManifest <# name of your manifest file>`
 - `--mockDataConfig <# name of your configuration file>`
-- `--useMockData`

 `These items may be added to the launch arguments on your scheme as follows:
 ![Mock Data Launch Args](/docs/images/chucker_mockdata_launch_args.png)